samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 ### Predicting thrombolysis use with an XGBoost model

-The five most influential features in the XGBoost model predicting whether thrombolysis would be given or not were:
+The five most influential features predicting whether thrombolysis would be given or not were (in order of importance):

 1. *Stroke type (infarction vs. haemorrhage)*: Use of thrombolysis depended on it being an infarction (clot).
 2. *Time from arrival at hospital to time brain imaging was performed*: Predicted probability of using thrombolysis reduced with increasing time to scan.